pranay-gawande/Artilogist-Assignment-Questions/README.md

 2. The tweet ID.
 3. The tweet publish date

-The full dataset (i.e., `newtwitter.csv` contains 8,595 rows.
-A small sample of 100 rows (i.e., `newtwitter.small.csv`) is also provided.
+The full dataset i.e. `newtwitter.csv` contains 8,595 rows.
+A small sample of 100 rows i.e. `newtwitter.small.csv` is also provided.